360 Café Website

 Research goals

-• Assess whether the app's navigation, layout, and overall design are user-friendly and intuitive.
+• Assess whether the website's navigation, layout, and overall design are user-friendly and intuitive

 Research questions